The Role of Learning in Attacking ML-based Network Intrusion Detection: Ethics Considerations

 This work studies the potential of learning in evading ML-based NIDS.
-While the experiments in the paper are mostly from an attacker's perspective, our approach is most beneficial for red-teaming and adversarial robustness research.

-\textbf{Stakeholders.} The groups of entities that need to be considered here are deployed commercial NIDS, and by extension users of those NIDS.
-Given that the objective of this work is the evasion of NIDS, some findings may be help a malicious actor to circumvent some of those systems and thus attack the corresponding clients.

-\textbf{Harms.} The main potential harms that we identified relate to (1) the target systems (and their users), and (2) the ease-of-use of our approach for an actual adversary.
-First, in our evaluation setup, adversarial agents are only applied on models trained for the purpose of the experiments, not on deployed commercial NIDS.
-Second, although the artifact we provide covers all stages of the pipelines (see \autoref{section:open-science}), it remains a research prototype that a malicious actor cannot use directly on NIDS.

-\textbf{Decision.} For the above points, and since the research process only involved the research team and no other entity, we chose to proceed with the research.
-Similarly, we think that publishing the research (and the related artifact) provides more tools for red-teaming than for malicious actors, hence our decision.
+It primarily benefits NIDS operators and adversarial robustness researchers, with marginal uplift to threat actors, which we address below.